xurxodiz/raposa/README.md

 The software is released under a MIT License (see `LICENSE` file in the root folder for details), except for the following resources, which are derivative work:

-- Module ``langs.gl.stemming`` is an adaptation of the code at http://bvg.udc.es/recursos_lingua/stemming.jsp, copyright 2006 Biblioteca Virtual Galega
+- Module ``langs.gl.stemmer`` is an adaptation of the code at http://bvg.udc.es/recursos_lingua/stemming.jsp, copyright 2006 Biblioteca Virtual Galega

 - The data in ``langs/es/data/drae_2011.dat`` is taken from the lemmas for the Diccionario de la Real Academia Española as release at http://dirae.es/